oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 This is the way how **external-dns** talks to **CoreDNS**, we have to create a section in the configuration of CoreDNS that tells him to read the value from a certain path on the **etcd** instance we're going to configure and external-dns will update the same path with the information about the Ingresses we're going to create with our internal domain.

-**Note:** Before swtiching to **etcd** directly, **CoreDNS** was using [SkyDNS](https://github.com/skynetservices/skydns) (a service built on top of etcd) to serve these kind of request, so, in the manifest files we're going to see you'll find some refuse of that implementation.
+**Note:** Before switching to **etcd** directly, **CoreDNS** was using [SkyDNS](https://github.com/skynetservices/skydns) (a service built on top of etcd) to serve these kinds of request, so, in the manifest files we're going to see you'll find some refuse of that implementation.

 ## Install etcd

-Let's get down to business and install **etcd**, in the end is a core component of kubernetes there nothing wrong learning more about it.
+Let's get down to business and install **etcd**, in the end, is a core component of Kubernetes there nothing wrong with learning more about it.
 Just to let you know, don't use the internal **etcd** for a user application (like the one we want to install here), is not meant for that.

-The tutorial linked above suggest us to use the [etcd-operator](https://github.com/coreos/etcd-operator) and use [https://raw.githubusercontent.com/coreos/etcd-operator/HEAD/example/example-etcd-cluster.yaml](https://raw.githubusercontent.com/coreos/etcd-operator/HEAD/example/example-etcd-cluster.yaml) to create our etcd cluster.
+The tutorial linked above suggests we use the [etcd-operator](https://github.com/coreos/etcd-operator) and use [https://raw.githubusercontent.com/coreos/etcd-operator/HEAD/example/example-etcd-cluster.yaml](https://raw.githubusercontent.com/coreos/etcd-operator/HEAD/example/example-etcd-cluster.yaml) to create our etcd cluster.
-> Great, an operator nothing more simplier than that...
+> Great, an operator nothing more simple than that...

 Slow down, the `etcd-operator` repo has been archived more than a year ago, even if for a case like this it could work we don't want to install an operator that is not maintained anymore, so let's see how to manually deploy it.

-After searching around I ended up on this documentation page [https://etcd.io/docs/v3.4/op-guide/container/#docker](https://etcd.io/docs/v3.4/op-guide/container/#docker) that shows how to deploy etcd with a single node configuration, prefect is what we need here.
+After searching around I ended up on this documentation page [https://etcd.io/docs/v3.4/op-guide/container/#docker](https://etcd.io/docs/v3.4/op-guide/container/#docker) that shows how to deploy etcd with a single node configuration; prefect is what we need here.

 Basically we need to port the command showed in the link in a manifest for kubernetes: